ewersoncarmo/design-patterns/README.md

 ## Bridge

 The intent of the Bridge pattern is to decouple an abstraction from its implementation so that the two can vary independently

+## Template Method

+The Template Method pattern defines the skeleton of an algorithm, deferring some steps to subclasses.
+It lets subclasses redefine certain steps of an algorithm without changing the algorithm structure.